firealex2/Codingame/README.md

 # Codingame

-This are my solutions on some Codingame.com problems.
+These are my solutions for some Codingame.com problems.